 Farm and Family History

-Guided by dreams of owning their own farm, Anne applied for and was awarded a USDA Specialty Crop Block Grant in 2008 to start a berry farm.
+In 2008 Anne applied for and was awarded a USDA Specialty Crop Block Grant to start a berry farm.
 They selected Hanover County as the site for the new farm, thanks to its rich agricultural heritage and convenient access to large populations and transportation arteries.
 She initially leased 10 acres of land from Chuck McGhee’s Grainfield Farm, located along the banks of the historic Pamunkey River.

-Having their own land fulfilled the dream all farmers share, and Chuck soon began building their “forever home” on the property.
+Having their own land fulfilled the dream all farmers share, and they now live on the farm.
 As Anne says, “I just have to keep pinching myself.”
 The family adds new plantings each season at Woodberry, where they currently grow red, black, and purple raspberries, more than 10 varieties of blackberries, plus peaches, nectarines, plums, apples, blueberries and cherries.

 Inventing the Fruit CSA